MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-posting-groups.md

 | Bank Account Posting Groups |Define the general ledger accounts that bank account entries are posted to.
 For example, this can simplify the processes of tracing transactions and reconciling bank accounts.
 Set up these posting groups on the **Bank Account Posting Groups** page.
 We recommend that these G/L accounts have the **Direct Posting** field set to *No*. |
 | Fixed Assets Posting Groups |Define accounts for different types of expenses and costs, such as acquisition costs, accumulated depreciation amounts, acquisition costs on disposal, accumulated depreciation on disposal, gains on disposal, losses on disposal, maintenance expenses, and depreciation expenses.
 Set up these posting groups on the **FA Posting Groups** page. |

-### <a name="allowing-substitute-customer-or-vendor-posting-groups-on-documents" />Allowing substitute customer or vendor posting groups on documents
+### <a name="allowing-substitute-customer-or-vendor-posting-groups-on-documents"></a>Allowing substitute customer or vendor posting groups on documents

 [!INCLUDE [preview](includes/preview.md)]